Waterfalls & Water features

 A rather large waterfall just before you enter Algonquin Park.
 There is a dedicated parking lot and lots of trails.
 There isn’t one big vertical falls for a photograph, but rather a long steep run.

-There are several small falls in this little passive park.
+There are several small falls in this little passive park which is located on the east side of the river.
 The largest is right under the one-lane road bridge for Ritchie Falls Rd, while at least two others are found just downstream.
 These are small, but pleasant and quiet to visit.
 If you cross the bridge and walk a little further you will meet the Haliburton Rail Trail.

 Explore, Experience & spend the Night